“Connection is at the heart of healthy development.”

 At the heart of therapy is relationship.
 I offer a space that centers connection, creativity, and emotional safety.
 Using art, play, mindfulness, and relational dialogue, I help individuals make sense of their experiences and reconnect with their inner strengths.

-I believe that every young person possesses an innate strength that can be revealed through empathy, creativity, and meaningful connection.
+I believe that every person possesses an innate strength that can be revealed through empathy, creativity, and meaningful connection.
 My therapeutic approach is rooted in psychodynamic principles, with a focus on empowering clients through strength-based, culturally sensitive interventions.
 My goal is to create a safe and nurturing environment where my clients feel seen, heard, and supported as they develop the tools to approach life’s challenges with confidence and self-compassion.

 Some of the reasons people come to see me include: